virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 ===============================================
 <!-- ###### List of Abbreviation[^bignote] -->

-This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].
+**This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].** We use Dr. Neumann's repository in the figures below.

+> **Goal:** To create a course page for your own teaching, like OET has done, follow this guide

-* Its primary purpose if helping/guiding on building a GitHub page, to be used for generating learning material, i.e. lectures, or similar.
+* Its primary purpose if helping/guiding on how to build/generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
 * It can also be used for any other purpose, for that matter.
 * This setup draws from the [peaceiris actions-gh-pages][02], in specific using the [Static Site Generator with Python][17].
     * *This serves only as a reference, as the the full explanation is below.*